-FIG. 8 is a perspective view of a system implementing the displaceable elements and proximity sensors to stabilize a fine steering mirror such as is used in satellite systems; and
+FIG. 8 is a perspective view of a system implementing the displaceable elements and proximity sensors to stabilize a fine steering mirror; and

 FIG. 9 is a table providing the parameters and their values established during testing of the apparatus of FIG. 8.